Code of Conduct for Toronto Cocktail Conference

 Contacting: Jess, Josh, Jon or Gord, the organisers of Toronto Cocktail Conference, by finding us in person at the conference or by contacting a Trash Panda (TOCC volunteer) who will have direct contact with those organisers listed.
 You can also email Toronto Cocktail Conference at firstname.lastname@example.org.

-If you need emergency or crisis support please contact a member of the Drake Hotel staff or call 911.
+If you need emergency or crisis support please contact a member of Toronto Cocktail Conference or call 911.

 When reporting formally in person, our staff will ensure you are safe and cannot be overheard.
 We will ask you to tell us about what happened and make sure to document this in a way that works for you.